Blizzard conditions hit the Midwest while wildfires and tornadoes threaten Central US

 Jackson said the storm affecting much of the U.S. Wednesday will send a cold front across the eastern seaboard later Thursday, bringing a renewed low pressure system with the potential to dump heavier snowfall in higher elevation parts of New England.

 Fingerhut reported from Des Moines, Iowa.
-John Hanna contributed from Topeka, Kansas.
+John Hanna contributed from Topeka, Kansas, and Andrew DeMillo contributed from Little Rock, Arkansas.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.